ibm-cloud-docs/codeengine/service-bind.md

    ```
    {: screen}

-### Binding a service instance that has existing credentials
+### Binding a service instance with existing credentials
 {: #bind-existing-credentials}

 If you already created a credential for your service instance and want to use it for your service binding, add the `--service-credentials` option.